-To prevent the fuse from being blown, do not use the power point(s) over the vehicle capacity of 12 VDC/180W/15A.
+blown, do not use the power point(s) over the vehicle capacity of 12 VDC/180W/15A.
+If the power point or cigar lighter socket is not working, a fuse may have blown.
+Refer to Fuses and relays in the Roadside Emergencies chapter for information on checking and replacing fuses.